 - Convene educators from all sectors of the educational landscape; and

-- Build and sustain a network of committed professionals beyond any one single professional development event.
+- Build and sustain a network of committed professionals beyond any single professional development event.

-For a number of years, Washington International School has been recognized for fostering groundbreaking collaborations across the region and for being a model school in implementing Project Zero ideas and practices.
+For over a decade, Washington International School has been recognized for fostering groundbreaking collaborations across the region and for being school that excels at implementing Project Zero ideas and practices.
 As a logical extension of these efforts, WIS launched the Professional Development Collaborative at its annual summer institute, WISSIT, in August 2016.

 OUR MISSION STATEMENT